microsoft/vscode-docs/docs/java/java-webapp.md

 ### Run and debug the application

 You can press `kb(workbench.action.debug.start)` to run your application.
 To check the result, open [Azure portal](https://portal.azure.com/) and access your Cosmos DB.
 Click **Data Explorer**, and next choose **Documents**.
 You will see data being shown if it is successfully written into Cosmos DB.
-You can also browse your data entries in Cosmos DB with [Azure Cosmos DB Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb).
+You can also browse your data entries in Cosmos DB with [Azure Databases](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) extension.

 After setting a breakpoint (`kb(editor.debug.action.toggleBreakpoint)`) in your source code, refresh your browser to hit the breakpoint.
 Details about debugging can be found in [Java Debugging](/docs/java/java-debugging.md)